Here’s a look at genocide, the attempted or intentional destruction of a national, racial, religious or ethnic group, whether in wartime or peace.

 1988 - The Iraqi regime under Saddam Hussein attacks civilians who have remained in “prohibited” areas.
 The attacks include the use of mustard gas and nerve agents and result in the death of an estimated 100,000 Iraqi Kurds.

 1992-1995 - Yugoslavia, led by President Slobodan Milosevic, attacks Bosnia after it declares its independence.
-Approximately 100,000 Muslims, or Bosniaks, are killed by the Serbs during this "ethnic cleansing."
+Approximately 100,000 people – the majority of whom are Muslims, or Bosniaks, – are killed in the conflict.
 There are mass executions of “battle-age” men and mass rape of women.

 1994 - In Rwanda, an estimated 800,000 civilians, mostly from the Tutsi ethnic group, are killed over a period of three months.

-1998 - The International Criminal Tribunal for Rwanda establishes the precedent that rape during warfare is a crime of genocide.
-In Rwanda, HIV-infected men had participated in the mass rape of Tutsi women.
+1998 - The International Criminal Tribunal for Rwanda (ICTR) establishes the precedent that rape during warfare is a crime of genocide.
+In Rwanda, HIV-infected men participated in the mass rape of Tutsi women.

 1998 - The first genocide conviction occurs at the International Criminal Tribunal for Rwanda.
 Jean Paul Akayesu, the Hutu mayor of the town, Taba, is convicted of genocide and crimes against humanity.

-July 1, 2002 - The International Criminal Court opens at The Hague, The Netherlands as the first permanent war crimes tribunal, with jurisdiction to try perpetrators of genocide.
-Previously, the U.N.
-Security Council created ad hoc tribunals to try those responsible for genocide in the former Yugoslavia and in Rwanda.
+July 1, 2002 - The International Criminal Court (ICC) opens at The Hague, Netherlands, as the first permanent war crimes tribunal, with jurisdiction to try perpetrators of genocide.
+Previously, the UN Security Council created ad hoc tribunals to try those responsible for genocide in the former Yugoslavia and in Rwanda.

 2008 - Fugitive Radovan Karadzic, former Bosnian Serb leader, is arrested.
 He is charged with genocide in connection with the Srebrenica massacre of 1995.

-March 4, 2009 - The International Criminal Court issues an arrest warrant for Sudanese President Omar Hassan al-Bashir on charges of crimes against humanity and war crimes.
-In 2010, three more counts of genocide are added to the arrest warrant.
+March 4, 2009 - The ICC issues an arrest warrant for Sudanese President Omar al-Bashir on charges of crimes against humanity and war crimes.